Mi3-14159/GitGazer/README.md

 5. Go to the application <https://your-domain/> and login
 6. Go to the `Integrations` page and click `Add`
 7. Create a webhook on a [repository](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-a-repository-webhook) or [organisation](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-an-organization-webhook).
-Use the `Webhook payload URL` and `Secret` from the created Integration.
+Use the `Webhook payload URL` and `Secret` from the created Integration and set the Content Type to `application/json`.
 8. If you want notifications about failed jobs, go to `Notifications` in your GitGazer app and click `Add`.
    - All `*` Fields are mandatory.
    - GitGazer will send a http request to the specified URL
    - The message must be in a format compatible to the AWS Step-Functions [States.Format](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-intrinsic-functions.html#asl-intrsc-func-generic) function.
-   - Only the Workflow Name is passed to the template.
-   - e.g. `Workflow '{}' failed.'
+   - Only the Workflow Name is passed to the template e.g. `Workflow '{}' failed.'